shsagir/play-area-sync/docs/craft-3-setup.md

 DB_PASSWORD=mysql-password
 ```

-There is no MySQL configuration required to make Craft connect to the database on fortrabbit, when have chosen Craft in [software chooser](/app#toc-software-preset) while you have created the App.
+Usually there is no MySQL configuration required to make Craft connect to the database on fortrabbit, when have chosen Craft in [software chooser](/app#toc-software-preset) while you have created the App.
 In this case all the required settings (ENV vars and root path) are already set.
 The actual values for accessing your local database are depending on your [local development environment](/local-development).
 For your Craft fortrabbit App everything should already be set and done.

 ### MySQL table prefixes